 Everyone warns you that motherhood will be hard, that the challenges will be difficult and that you’ll want to sleep when the baby sleeps.
 I even remember hearing things like “make sure you take care of you, so you can care for your little one.”

 But all the advice in the world doesn’t prepare you for the reality of becoming a Mommy, at least it didn’t really help me.

-For me the experience was intense, not painful, just intense and overwhelming.
-And I didn’t have the tools to cope mentaly or emotionaly.
-After all, as Mothers we are taught that we need to give, and give and give to our little one(s), that Motherhood is defined by our sacrifice of self to the alter of our kid(s).
+For me, the experience was intense, not painful, just intense and overwhelming.
+And I didn’t have the tools to cope mentally or emotionally.
+After all, as Mothers, we are taught that we need to give, and give and give to our little one(s), that Motherhood is defined by our sacrifice of self to the altar of our kid(s).